 Streams, creeks and low-lying areas should be avoided.
 Flash flooding can happen in a matter of minutes during, or shortly after, a major rain event.

 Stock up on bottled water, canned food, blankets and first aid supplies.

 Make sure medication is topped off and kept in an elevated, dry place.

-Tune into The Weather Network and pay attention to local announcements for flood updates and watches.
+Monitor The Weather Network's app or TV channel, and pay attention to local announcements for flood updates and watches.